fleetdm/fleet/docs/REST API/rest-api.md

 The returned value is a signed `.mobileconfig` OTA enrollment profile.
 Install this profile on macOS, iOS, or iPadOS hosts to enroll them to a specific team in Fleet and turn on MDM features.

-To turn enroll macOS hosts, turn on MDM features, and add [human-device mapping](#get-human-device-mapping), install the [manual enrollment profile](#get-manual-enrollment-profile) instead.
+To enroll macOS hosts, turn on MDM features, and add [human-device mapping](#get-human-device-mapping), install the [manual enrollment profile](#get-manual-enrollment-profile) instead.

 Learn more about OTA profiles [here](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/OTASecurity/OTASecurity.html).